sujalsethi30/portfolio/README.md

   Social icons + responsive contact form with toast notifications

 * 🚀 **One-Click Deployment**
-  Easily host your site with Vercel and GitHub
+  Easily host your site with Netlify and GitHub

 ---